Who we are

 We will not give your personal information to third parties unless we have your permission or are specifically required to by law.

 You may ask us to provide details of the personal information we hold about you, under the Data Protection Act 1998.
-To request this information, please email us at firstname.lastname@example.org.
+To request this information, please call Carole Hubbard, Assistant Manager of Archway Medical Centre whose direct line is 020 7561 5856 or call the patient support desk on 020 7263 8380.
+You may prefer to use the form “Request your medical records” in the administration section of your dashboard.

-If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible.
+If you believe that any information we are holding on you is incorrect or incomplete, please contact us using the ‘Message to Practice’ form in the administration section of your dashboard as soon as possible.
 We will, of course, happily correct any information that’s found to be incorrect.

-All clinical conversations and content entered within consultations remains confidential and will not be accessible by Virtually staff members.
-However, Virtually clinical staff reserves the right to access consultation information, for legitimate security and medical reasons.
+All clinical conversations and content entered within consultations remains confidential and will not be accessible by Virtually Health Systems Ltd staff members.
+However, Virtually clinical staff who are employed and managed by Archway Medical Centre will access consultation information, for legitimate healthcare reasons.

 If you have an account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.